AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 * Use Desktop Actions to open these assets in the desktop app.
 * Create smart collections.

-### Sort searched results {#sort}
+### Sort search results {#sort}

 Sorting search results helps you to discover required asset faster.
-Sorting search results works in list view and only when you select **[!UICONTROL [Files](#searchui)]** from the **[!UICONTROL Filters]** panel.
-AEM Assets uses server-side sorting to quickly sort all the assets (howsoever numerous) within a folder or results of a search query.
+Sorting search results works in list view and only when you select **[!UICONTROL [Files](#searchui)]** from the **[!UICONTROL Filters]** panel. [!DNL Assets] uses server-side sorting to quickly sort all the assets (howsoever numerous) within a folder or results of a search query.
 Server-side sorting provides faster and more accurate results than client-side sorting.

 In list view, you can sort the search results just as you can sort assets in any folder.
-Sorting works on these columns -- Title, Status, Dimensions, Size, Rating, Usage, (Date) Modified, (Date) Published, Workflow, and Checked out.
+Sorting works on these columns -- Name, Title, Status, Dimensions, Size, Rating, Usage, (Date) Created, (Date) Modified, (Date) Published, Workflow, and Checked out.

-See [configure sorting on Name column](#sortbyname).
 For limitations of sort functionality, see [limitations](#limitations).

 ### Check detailed information of an asset {#checkinfo}